 What is a CFD?

-Contracts For Difference (CFDs) are specialised and popular Over The Counter (OTC) financial derivative products which enable you to trade on the price movement of financial assets Indices Futures, Commodity Futures, Shares and Exchange Traded Funds.
+Contracts For Difference (CFDs) are specialised and popular Over The Counter (OTC) financial derivative products which enable you to trade on the price movement of financial assets Indices Futures, Commodity trading, Futures, Shares and Exchange Traded Funds in the stock market.
 CFD’s enable clients to trade freely without actually owning the underlying asset or acquiring any rights or obligations in relation to the underlying asset.
 The main benefit of trading UK CFDs is the flexibility to trade against the price movements without actually buying or selling the physical instrument.

 AvaTrade’s CFDs derive their price from the underlying asset.
 You can trade CFDs if you believe the price of a financial instrument is likely to go up in value (strengthen) and if you think it is likely to go down (weaken).
 Your profit or loss in online CFD trading is determined by the difference between the price you buy at and the price at which you sell.